Terror Squad Entertainment: 1997—1999: Early years, Big Pun, Terror Squad

-After being disappointed with the previous album sales at Relativity Records, Fat Joe left Relativity and signed to Atlantic Records.
-After signing to Atlantic, Fat Joe was granted his own record label, Terror Squad Productions.
+Disappointed with the sales of his previous albums at Relativity Records, Fat Joe left the label and signed with Atlantic Records under the leadership of Craig Kallman.
+Following his move to Atlantic, he launched his own imprint, Terror Squad Productions.

 Atlantic would allow Fat Joe to sign artists to Terror Squad.
 Under the terms of the deal, Fat Joe was responsible for putting their albums together and they would fund, promote and distribute the releases from the label.
-The A&R and director for the label was Felix "Full Flex" Cabrera, Fat Joe's longtime friend.
-Cabrera died in 2015.
+The A&R and director for the label was Felix "Full Flex" Cabrera, Fat Joe's longtime friend who died in 2015.
 In addition to himself, Fat Joe also signed his collective, Terror Squad and its members Armageddon, Prospect, Triple Seis, Cuban Link, and Big Pun.
 The label's first release was Big Pun's debut album Capital Punishment which was released on April 28, 1998.
-It was executive produced by both Fat Joe and Big Pun and featured guest appearances from Prospect, Armageddon, Triple Seis, Cuban Link and Fat Joe.
+It was executive produced by both Fat Joe and Big Pun and featured guest appearances from Terror Squad, Cuban Link and Fat Joe.
 The album peaked at number 5 on the Billboard 200 and was certified platinum by the RIAA.
 The label's second release was Fat Joe's Don Cartagena, which was released September 1, 1998.
-The album was executive produced by Fat Joe and featured guest appearances from Big Pun and Terror Squad.
+The album was executive produced by Fat Joe and featured guest appearances from Big Pun, Cuban Link and Terror Squad.
 It peaked at number 7 on the Billboard 200 chart and was certified gold by the RIAA.

 Terror Squad released their debut album The Album on September 21, 1999.
 Terror Squad artist Armageddon contributed production to the album.
 The album sold 250,000 units to date.
 Although not commercially successful, it was critically successful and was meant to be the foundation for other members to release their own albums.